TritonNews/articlebot/README.md

 * tracking
   - Prints out who you are following on Trello, as recorded in articlebot's database.

-* track [PERSON NAME]
+* track [USERNAME]
-  - Tells articlebot that you wish to follow card movements for [PERSON NAME] on Trello.
+  - Tells articlebot that you wish to follow card movements for [USERNAME] on Trello.
-  - e.g. "track John Doe" would enable Slack notifications for John Doe's Trello cards.
+  - [USERNAME] must be exact or articlebot will not return notifications.

 ## Build Process